Los Angeles Personal Injury Lawyer

 Los Angeles Personal Injury Cases We Handle

 Our law firm has fully staffed offices in several convenient locations throughout Southern California.
-This helps ensure that we are available to offer personal service and attention to clients suffering from all types of personal injuries no matter where they are located in the Los Angeles or San Diego area.
+This helps ensure that we have personal injury attorneys available to offer personal service and attention to clients suffering from all types of cases no matter where they are located in the Los Angeles or San Diego area.
 We also help personal injury victims located in California’s Central Valley, including those in Bakersfield, Fresno, and the Visalia-Porterville area.

-From our various offices, we can handle a wide range of personal injury cases and fatal accident cases, including those that involve:
+From our various offices, the personal injury attorneys at RKM can handle a wide range of cases and fatal accident cases, including those that involve:

 - Motor vehicle accidents including car accidents as well as truck accidents and motorcycle accidents

 - Traumatic brain injury cases